-5 Horizon Line Position
+5 Horizon line position

-In section 3.4.2, the sensitivity of the fog density estimation algorithm to the horizon line position has been highlighted.
+In Sect.
+3.4.2, the sensitivity of the fog density estimation algorithm to the horizon line position has been highlighted.
 In this section, a new estimation method is proposed.

-5.1 Joint Estimation of the Horizon Line Position
+5.1 Joint estimation of the horizon line position